CoMPASS-Framework/CoMPASS-Labyrinth/README.md

 ## Prerequisites

 - Python 3.11 or higher
-- R version 4.4.0 or higher
+- R version 4.4.0 or lower

 ## Installation